 Susan is frequently listed as a leading trademark lawyer in Canada and worldwide in various legal publications, the most recent of which include 2018 World Trademark Review 1000 – The World’s Leading Trademark Professionals, World IP Review: Leaders 2017, Who’s Who Legal: Trademarks 2016, the 2016 edition of World Trademark Review 1000 - The World's Leading Trademark Professionals; Expert Guides: Women in Business Law 2016; 2016 Expert Guides: Guide to the World’s Leading Trademark Law Practitioners; 2016 Canadian Legal Lexpert Directory; 2015 International Who's Who of Trademark Lawyers; Who's Who Legal Canada 2015; the 2015 World Trademark Review 1000: The World’s Leading Trademark Professionals; and 2015 Expert Guides: Guide to the World's Leading Women in Business Law.

-Susan is an active member of numerous organizations involved in trademark law and practice including the Intellectual Property Institute of Canada (IPIC), Intellectual Property Owners Association (IPO), Pharmaceutical Trademark Group and the Canadian Bar Association.
-She is also a member of the International Trademark Association and currently serves as an editor in its Trademark Reporter Committee.
+Susan is an active member of numerous organizations involved in trademark law and practice including the Intellectual Property Institute of Canada (IPIC), the Pharmaceutical Trademark Group (PTMG) and the Canadian Bar Association.
+She is also a member of the International Trademark Association and currently serves on the Bulletin Committee.

 Susan is fluent in the Hungarian language, and has a sound working knowledge of French.